-Interest and other income (expense) in 2023 is primarily related to the change in fair value of the warrant liability, interest income associated with marketable securities offset by interest expense related to our debt instruments.
-Interest and other income (expense) in 2023 is primarily related to interest expense for our debt instruments.
-There was a decrease in interest expense for the three and six months ended June 30, 2023 compared to the same periods in 2022 related to the principal loan payments during the first half of 2023 as we paid \$6.3 million of principal payments.
+Interest and other income (expense) in 2023 is primarily related to the change in fair value of the Tranche A Warrants (as defined below) at exercise, the Tranche B Warrants (as defined below) liability, interest income associated with marketable securities offset by interest expense related to our debt instruments.
+There was a decrease in interest expense for the three and nine months ended September 30, 2023 compared to the same periods in 2022 related to the principal loan payments during the 2023 as we paid \$6.3 million of principal payments.